Burleith

-Burleith is a neighborhood in Washington, D.C., United States.
-It is bordered by 35th Street NW to the east, Reservoir Road NW and the historic Georgetown district to the south, Whitehaven Park to the north, and Glover Archbold Park to the west.
+Burleith is a neighborhood in Washington, D.C.’s Northwest quadrant.
+It is bordered by 35th Street NW to the east, Reservoir Road NW and the historic Georgetown district to the south, Whitehaven Park to the north, and Glover-Archbold Park to the west.
 The neighborhood is home to the Duke Ellington School of the Arts and the Washington International School (primary campus).

 History

 The history of Burleith can be traced back to 1886, when the Huidekoper family came into ownership of the Burleith tract of land.
 During their tenure as residents, they built a few buildings, but kept most of the land as woods and fields.
 In 1922 the Huidekopers sold the land to Shannon and Luchs, Inc. Instead of keeping the land in its natural state like the previous owners, Shannon and Luchs decided to hire an architect to develop the area.
 The architect designed homes with moderate prices between $8,950-$13,500 that were targeted for middle class residents with "moderate income, but above average taste".